GUI/vault_env_secrets/README.md

 # VaultEnvSecrets

-A small gem to load secrets from [Vault](https://www.vaultproject.io) into environment variables by way of a [consul-template](https://github.com/hashicorp/consul-template) YAML template.
+A small gem to load secrets from [Vault](https://www.vaultproject.io) into environment variables by way of a [gomplate](https://gomplate.ca) JSON template.
 Automatic integration with Rails is supported.

 ## Requirements/Assumptions

-- By default, a `consul-template` config file needs to be present in `config/vault.hcl` that defines a `template` that will render secrets in a YAML output file to `tmp/vault/secrets.yml`.
+- By default, a `gomplate` template needs to be present in `config/vault_secrets.json.tmpl` that defines a template that will render secrets to JSON output.
 - You must be authenticate to Vault in some fashion outside of this library (eg, `vault login` is used before startup and `~/.vault-token` is present, or `VAULT_TOKEN` is set, etc).
 - For Rails integration, secrets will only be read once on application startup (so to pick up changes in development, you must restart the Rails server).